Widely Reused CoCs

 A short and high-level CoC that emphasizes positive behaviors: Open, Considerate, Respectful.

-Citizen Code of Conduct
+Citizen Code of Conduct (see also)

 A detailed CoC including events, derived from both the Django CoC and the Geek Feminism one.